sabrierley/academic-kickstart/content/publication/payments/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Working paper"
+publication = "Under review"
 publication_short = "Working paper"

 # Abstract and optional shortened version.
-abstract = "How clientelist parties pay their brokers has important implications for party system institutionalization and the distribution of state resources.
-But existing literature is yet to systematically analyze brokers’ compensation.
-Using a panel survey of over 1,000 brokers in Ghana’s ruling party, we track their compensation across a full electoral cycle.
-We show that the party operates a hybrid payment system missed by existing studies focused narrowly on the electoral period.
-In the immediate post-election period party leaders use disaggregated election results to reward the best performing brokers.
-But after this period, when the bulk of payments are made, the party instead rewards brokers based on their social connections to elites in the party hierarchy.
-Such a structure allows the party to balance the dual needs of agent competence and loyalty."
+abstract = "Parties rely on brokers to win elections in much of the developing world.
+How do parties use compensation to extract work from brokers?
+We argue that beyond rewarding brokers who deliver the most voters, parties also reward brokers who are most embedded in the party.
+This allows party leaders to balance the dual aims of promoting agent competence and loyalty.
+Using a multi-wave survey, we track the full range of payments to over 1,000 brokers from Ghana’s ruling party – the party most capable of distributing prized patronage benefits – across an entire electoral cycle.
+We show that the party operates a hybrid payment system missed by previous studies of broker compensation focused narrowly on electoral periods.
+The party rewards the best performing brokers immediately after elections.
+But long after campaigns, when most payments are actually made, the party instead rewards brokers for their social connections to party elites."

 # abstract_short = "Using data from an original survey of bureaucrats in local governments in Ghana, I show that bureaucrats are more likely to facilitate corruption when they perceive politicians are empowered with higher levels "